How To Buy a Triplex & Is It a Good Investment?

 2. Use your local REIA

-You can take your real estate investing business to the next level with the help of your local REIA (Real estate investors association).
-There will be plenty of opportunities to network with potential business partners, investors, cash buyers, sellers, private lenders, agents, wholesalers, mentors, and a variety of real estate industry professionals.
+You can take your real estate investing business to the next level with the help of your local REIA (Real Estate Investors Association).
+There will be plenty of opportunities to network with potential business partners, investors, cash buyers, sellers, private lenders, agents, wholesalers, mentors, and various real estate industry professionals.

 Attending REIA Meetings will allow you to learn, grow, network, and build relationships with all types of real estate professionals in your local market.
-You’ll also get information and partnership opportunities for new SFH, multifamily or triplex deals.
+You’ll also get information and partnership opportunities for new SFH, duplex, triplex deals or multi-family deals.

 3. Use Craigslist